In excess of 30 years of professional experience in the mountains.

 More about Mark ...

-I started climbing and walking in the mountains with my father in the 1970's and since then the mountains have been my inspiration and shaped my life.
+I started climbing and walking in the mountains with my father in the 1970's and since then the mountains have been my passion.
+For me the mountains have shaped my life.

 I specialised in Outdoor Education at Bangor University and completed a Bachelor of Education degree.
 I then went on to work within the outdoor industry in the UK.